andrew/ultimate-awesome/README.md

 - [awesome-indie](https://github.com/josephzhang23/awesome-indie) - Awesome-indie 中文版 - 帮助独立开发者赚钱的资源.
 - [Awesome-Knowledge-Graph-Reasoning](https://github.com/LIANGKE23/Awesome-Knowledge-Graph-Reasoning) - AKGR: Awesome Knowledge Graph Reasoning is a collection of knowledge graph reasoning works, including papers, codes and datasets.
 - [awesome-python-resources](https://github.com/DjangoEx/awesome-python-resources) - Awesome Python Resources.
-- [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
 - [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-graph-self-supervised-learning](https://github.com/LirongWu/awesome-graph-self-supervised-learning) - Code for TKDE paper "Self-supervised learning on graphs: Contrastive, generative, or predictive".
 - [awesome-bootstrap](https://github.com/awesome-bootstrap-org/awesome-bootstrap) - ✨  Awesome - A curated list of amazing Bootstrap tools and themes.
 - [iOS_ML](https://github.com/alexsosn/iOS_ML) - List of Machine Learning, AI, NLP solutions for iOS.
 The most recent version of this article can be found on my blog.
+- [Awesome-RL-based-Reasoning-MLLMs](https://github.com/Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs) - This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!.
 - [Awesome-Embodied-AI-Job](https://github.com/StarCycle/Awesome-Embodied-AI-Job) - Lumina Robotics Talent Call | Lumina社区具身智能招贤榜 | A list for Embodied AI / Robotics Jobs (PhD, RA, intern, etc .
 - [awesome-vulnerable-apps](https://github.com/vavkamil/awesome-vulnerable-apps) - Awesome Vulnerable Applications.
 - [awesome-immigration](https://github.com/acacess/awesome-immigration) - An Awesome list of long-term visas.
 - [awesome-anti-censorship](https://github.com/danoctavian/awesome-anti-censorship) - Curated list of open-source anti-censorship tools.
-- [Awesome-RL-based-Reasoning-MLLMs](https://github.com/Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs) - This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!.
 - [awesome-seedance-2-prompts](https://github.com/youmind-openlab/awesome-seedance-2-prompts) - 🎬 2000+ curated Seedance 2.0 video generation prompts — cinematic, anime, UGC, ads, meme styles.
 Includes Seedance API guides, character consistency tips, and advanced video workflows.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.